$

 At Raisin, we understand how some financial decision-making can be tough for even the most experienced of customers.
 That is why we have a high entry bar for all of the partner banks and credit unions available through our platform.

-All our partner banks and credit unions are federally insured in addition to having long-established market reputations and credibility in serving their customers.
+All our partner banks and credit unions are federally regulated in addition to having long-established market reputations and credibility in serving their customers.
 The safety and security of your funds are top priorities for us, as is helping you manage your finances as easily as possible.
 Where else can you handle multiple accounts with different financial institutions from the ease of a single login?

 Find out more about the competitive savings products and lending options on Raisin today!

-We invest in a variety of technologies to protect our customer’s data, privacy and transactions.
+At Raisin, we invest in a variety of technologies to protect our customer’s data, privacy and transactions.
 These include multi-factor authentication, encryption, and web application firewall advanced internet protection technologies.
-We are a SOC 2 certified organization, which means we have met the requirements outlined by the American Institute of Certified Public Accountants (AICPA) to ensure that we have the controls in place to keep customers' data secure and private.
+Raisin is a SOC 2 certified organization, which means we have met the requirements outlined by the American Institute of Certified Public Accountants (AICPA) to ensure that we have the controls in place to keep customers data secure and private.

 the right product for your savings goals.